 PLAN AHEAD: Know Before You Go

-Know Your Skill Level: Paddling on Lake Tahoe at 6,225 feet can be challenging and magical – as long as you have the skills and wear a life jacket.
+Know Your Skill Level: Paddling on Lake Tahoe at 6,229 feet can be challenging – and magical if you have the skills and wear a life jacket.
 Do you know how to swim and self-rescue?
 Whether you’re a beginner or expert, it’s more fun and safe to take a guided eco-paddle tour with a Tahoe paddle outfitter.

 How Much Time do You Have: Only have an hour or two?
 No need to bring your paddle gear.
 Make it easy and rent gear or hire a guided eco-paddle tour from a Tahoe paddle business.

 Check Wind and Marine Forecast: No matter your skill level you should always check the Lake Tahoe wind and weather forecasts so you understand Lake Tahoe’s dynamic paddling conditions.